Counterfactual Editing for Search Result Explanation: Introduction

+In~\cref{sec:usability}, we motivate the problem by reviewing counterfactual explainability literature from psychology and cognitive science communities, and discuss the possible formulation of counterfactual explanations in the web search setting.
+We propose the problem formulation of using counterfactual queries as explanations, as such explanations are directly related to the user activity, thus enabling users to interact with and to interpret the system via potential query reformulation in the rest of the search session.

+With this formulation, we study pairwise counterfactual explanation, where counterfactual query/explanation is provided as explanation to the (initial query, top-ranked document, lower-ranked counterfactual document) triplet, i.e. were the initial query to be changed to the counterfactual query, the counterfactual document would be ranked higher than the initially higher-ranked document.
+Providing such explanation not only explains the initial pairwise relevance relation, but also enables actionability where users can interpret the system, and potentially refine the search result with the counterfactual query.

 \textbf{RQ2.
 Design Principles and Evaluation for Counterfactual Explanations}: What are the desired properties of counterfactual explanations for the task of SeRE?
-How do we evaluate the quality of machine generated counterfactuals?
+How do we evaluate the quality of machine-generated counterfactuals?

+In \cref{sec:eval} we formulate the desiderata for counterfactual explanations in the context of web search.
+With this desiderata, we propose a suite of automatic evaluation metrics to comprehensively evaluate the quality of counterfactual explanations in the IR context.

 \textbf{RQ3.
-Method for Counterfactual Explanations}: How do we design an algorithm to provide counterfactual explanations for the pairwise relevance pairs within current SERP?
+Method for Counterfactual Explanations}: How do we design an algorithm to provide pairwise counterfactual explanations for document pairs within the current SERP?

-To address these research questions, we (1) deploy an user study to validate the effectiveness of counterfactuals.
-We find that adding human-written counterfactuals to the prevalent titles+snippets SeRE paradigm can improve users' accuracy to find relevant documents from SERP with only minor compromise of response time; (2) discuss the possible formulations of counterfactual explanations in search systems and propose four design principles with corresponding metrics for counterfactual explanations for SeRE task; (3) correspondingly propose a model named Counterfactual Editing for Search Result Explanation ($\text{CFE}^2$), overview shown in Figure~\ref{fig:overview_combined}.
-To summarize, our contributions are: \begin{itemize}[leftmargin=*] \item We prove with a user study that counterfactual explanations can improve search sessions' effectiveness. \item We operationalize four desiderata into corresponding evaluation metrics to facilitate the validationy of counterfactual explanation for SeRE task. \item We design an algorithm, named Counterfactual Editing for Search Result Explanation ($\text{CFE}^2$) which performs better than baselines on both automatic metrics and human evaluation. \end{itemize}
+In \cref{sec:proposed_cfe2} we propose a model named \textbf{C}ounter\textbf{F}actual \textbf{E}diting for Search Result \textbf{E}xplanation (\textbf{\methodbold}), overviewed in~\cref{fig:overview_combined}.
+Given (initial query, top-ranked document, lower-ranked counterfactual document), \method~edits the initial query into a new query such that the previously lower-ranked document is now ranked higher by the system.
+This edited counterfactual query serves as a counterfactual explanation to the documents' pairwise relevance relation w.r.t. the initial query. \method~outperforms baselines in automatic metrics and human evaluations on public IR datasets (\cref{sec:main_results}).